busterswt/busterswt.github.io/_posts/2021-12-19-mounting-virtual-media-drac8.markdown

 Using HP iLO 4 for the last few years, you could say I've been a bit *spoiled* with some of the conveniences provided within.

-So, imagine my surprised when firing up my recently-acquired Dell R630 for the first time, only to find that HTTP-based virtual media was not an option in the UI!
+So, imagine my surprise when firing up my recently-acquired Dell R630 for the first time, only to find that HTTP-based virtual media was not an option in the UI!
 <!--more-->
 Some time later I came to find out that mounting virtual media requires the use of the API.
 No big deal, except that I had not found an obvious guide to using the included API (which I later found out was Redfish v1).
-It took some time to find a good, working example [here](https://github.com/dell/iDRAC-Redfish-Scripting/issues/24)
+It took some time to find a good, working example [here](https://github.com/dell/iDRAC-Redfish-Scripting/issues/24).

 And now, I'll save you some time and trouble by demonstrating a mount and eject operation via curl.